 CASE SUMMARY

-On December 17, 2021 the Idaho Supreme Court issued an order consolidating this case with three other pending challenges to Idaho's adopted legislative plan.
+• On December 17, 2021, the Idaho Supreme Court consolidated this case with three other challenges to the legislative plan.

 For all filings in this case, see the litigation page for Durst v.
 Idaho Comm'n for Reapportionment.